SheetJS/docs.sheetjs.com/docz/docs/03-demos/09-bundler.md

 :::

-The NodeJS module entrypoint is `xlsx/xlsx.js` and should be mapped:
+The NodeJS module main script is `xlsx/xlsx.js` and should be mapped:

 ```js
 SystemJS.config({